Architectural glass is glass that is used as a building material.

 - are subjected to thermal stress from temperature gradients, and

 - locations requiring safety glazing without glass fall-out concerns,

 - laminated glass applications requiring added glass strength and glass shard retention post breakage.

-Due to the relatively lower rate of cooling during the heat strengthening process, heat strengthened glass develops less stress as compared to fully tempered glass.
+- Due to the relatively lower rate of cooling during the heat strengthening process, heat strengthened glass develops less stress as compared to fully toughened glass.

 Heat-strengthened glass is not a safety glass product as defined by the various code organizations.

 - When additional strength is needed to resist wind pressure, thermal stress or both,